-Headteachers should only authorise leave of absence in exceptional circumstances.
+Leave of absence will only be authorised by the Headteacher in exceptional circumstances.
 The Headteacher will consider each application [for authorised leave of absence] individually, taking into account the specific facts and circumstances and relevant background context behind the request.